You have to do this, and you can't ask why.

-- Tonight Someone Dies: It was stated that someone on the main cast would die.
+- Tonight, Someone Dies: It was stated that someone on the main cast would die.
 Amy?
 Rory?
 River?
 The Doct — no, wait, Matt Smith still has the rest of the season on his contract.
 It's the Doctor.
 Specifically, one 200 years older than the usual one.
-Team TARDIS has to convince Current Doctor to try and save Future Doctor without Current Doctor knowing who he's saving or why.
-If you're confused, blame Moffat.
+The TARDIS team have to convince Doctor to try and save the Future Doctor without the Doctor knowing who he's saving or why.

-- Tranquil Fury: The Doctor is very, very annoyed that his companions are hiding who their recruiter is, a future Doctor, and says, quite calmly, "don't play games with me.
-Don't EVER ever think you are capable of that."
+- Tranquil Fury: The Doctor is very annoyed that his companions are hiding who their recruiter is, a future Doctor, and says, quite calmly, "don't play games with me.
+Don't ever, ever think you are capable of that."

 - Viking Funeral: For the Doctor; the companions place him in a boat to burn his body out on the lake.

-- Wham Episode: What all the signs are pointing to.
-Big Bad of the series making a first appearance?
+- Wham Episode: Big Bad of the series making a first appearance?
 Check.
-Main character seemingly Killed Off for Real?
+Main character apparently Killed Off for Real?
 Check.
 On top of this, the fake TARDIS returns, probably connected with the Silence; and Amy is pregnant.